 If you are bringing your dog to a restaurant that does not allow dogs, call ahead and ask about their policy.
 Some restaurants may be willing to make an exception for well-behaved dogs.
 If you are unsure whether a restaurant is dog-friendly, avoiding caution and leaving your dog at home is always best.

-Once you have achieved a good balance and good results at home, at your table, you can do the first tests outside.
+You can do the first tests outside once you have achieved a good balance and good results at home and at your table.

 Start with the BAR TRIAL.

 If your dog is already used to this kind of place, you will have no problem performing this exercise.
-If not, it may be a little challenging, but we encourage you to try it.
+It may be challenging if not, but we encourage you to try it.
 Choose a small table and a chair that allow you to watch the area with the most passage.
 Before you sit down, place the dog next to you in the SIDE SIT.

 From this moment on, you should no longer give any commands.
 If the dog gets up or every time he does so, sit him down again with the help of your hand and push the dog’s hindquarters slightly.

 Enjoy your cappuccino and brioche, and then return to your walk.
-It is essential to control the position of the dog, which should never be under the table or behind the chair, as you would not have proper control.
+It is essential to control the dog's position, which should never be under the table or behind the chair, as proper control would be necessary.

 Should another customer arrive with a dog, you will have your work cut out to get yours back in position, but if you have a little patience, you will eventually succeed.